 Phytochromes are a large family of photoreceptors found in plants, bacteria, and fungi.
-They are red-absorbing homodimeric proteins, where each monomer is composed of a generally conserved photosensory module (PSM), composed of three domains PAS (Per/Arndt/Sim), GAF (cGMP phosphodiesterase/adenyl cyclase/

-FhIA), and PHY (Phytochrome specific), and a photoswitchable bilin (a linear tetrapyrrole) chromophore covalently anchored to the protein via a cysteine residue.
+They are red-absorbing homodimeric proteins, where each monomer is composed of a generally conserved photosensory module (PSM), composed of three domains PAS (Per/Arndt/Sim), GAF (cGMP phosphodiesterase/adenyl cyclase/FhlA), and PHY (Phytochrome specific), and a photoswitchable bilin (a linear tetrapyrrole) chromophore covalently anchored to the protein via a cysteine residue.
 In all known phytochromes, the chromophore is embedded inside the GAF domain.
-Its chemical structure can change depending on the organism: phytochromobilin (P\D) is the molecule responsible for light absorption in plant phytochromes; whilst the phytochromes from bacteria and cvanobacteria bind biliverdin IXα (BV) and phycocyanobilin (PCB), respectively.
-A hallmark feature of phytochromes is that they can adopt two spectroscopically different photoreversible forms: the red light-absorbing form, also known as Pr state. and the far-red light-absorbing form, the Pfr state, which differs by both chromophore stereochemistry and protein structure.
+Its chemical structure can change depending on the organism: phytochromobilin (P $\Phi$ B) is the molecule responsible for light absorption in plant phytochromes; whilst the phytochromes from bacteria and cyanobacteria bind biliverdin IX $\alpha$ (BV) and phycocyanobilin (PCB), respectively.
+A hallmark feature of phytochromes is that they can adopt two spectroscopically different photoreversible forms: the red light-absorbing form, also known as Pr state, and the far-red light-absorbing form, the Pfr state, which differs by both chromophore stereochemistry and protein structure.
 The resting state of "canonical" phytochromes is the Pr state.
 However, a number of bacteriophytochromes, known as bathy phytochromes, show reversed stability, with the Pfr being the thermodynamically stable state.
 This different behavior is not due to the chromophore but instead to the specific composition and shape of the binding pocket.
-28,29 When exposed to red light, the chromophore is electronically excited and photoisomerizes at the double bond between Cand D-rings (Figure 4).
-Afterwards, the chromophore structural change propagates first to the binding pocket, and then downstream to the PAS, GAF, and PHY domains.
-30-32 The "reverse" lightto-dark reaction can occur via a thermal pathway or by absorption of a second photon of far-red light.
+When exposed to red light, the chromophore is electronically excited and photoisomerizes at the double bond between C- and D-rings (Fig. 4).
+Afterwards, the chromophore structural change propagates first to the binding pocket, and then downstream to the PAS, GAF, and PHY domains.24-26 The "reverse" dark-to-light reaction can occur via a thermal pathway or by absorption of a second photon of far-red light.
 Even if the structures of the active and inactive states have been characterized and we know the main features of the initial photochemical event at the embedded bilin chromophore, many aspects of the photoactivation mechanism are still unknown.
 Experimental data indicate that the process involves intermediates with varying lifetimes, from nanoseconds to milliseconds, but their transitions, quantity, and molecular details are still unclear.
 Additionally, we lack insight into how the initial photoinduced change spreads from the chromophore's binding pocket to the entire protein and how protein residues impact the stability of metastable states.